From the Dresden Elbe Valley World Heritage inscription:

 The entire episode is an example of the downside to having world heritage status and something which I’ve heard from different cities around the world.

 As I make it a point to visit UNESCO World Heritage sites, I paid attention to the Dresden incident when it happened back in 2009.
 It all had to do with a bridge which was being built across the Elbe river.
 As I had never been to Dresden at the time, I reserved judgment about what was happening.
-When I had the opportunity to visit Dresden as part of my Eurail trip through Germany, I jumped at the chance to see it for myself.

 The entire controversy surrounds a bridge.
 The people of Dresden decided in 2005 in a referendum to build a bridge across the Elbe.
 A bridge in that location had actually been discussed as far back as 1876, but it was never built.
 There is even an avenue which was built on one side of the river in the 1920’s which leads up to where the bridge would have been built.
 Plans for the bridge were in the works before the vote by UNESCO to put Dresden on the list in 2004 and UNESCO was told that one more bridge would be built before they had the vote.